TEAM

 BIOS

 Executive producer Travis Weiner served with the 502nd Infantry Regiment, 101st Airborne Division from 2004-2009, deploying twice to Iraq.
 Travis left the army in 2009 as a Sergeant.
 He attended the University of Massachusetts, earning his degree in 2012, and then worked for Mass General Hospital and the Red Sox Foundation's Home Base Program as a Veteran Outreach Worker/Peer Support Specialist.
 He left in 2014 to attend the University of Colorado Law School.
-He currently works as a Senior Deputy State Public Defender in Weld County, Colorado.
+He currently works as an assistant public defender in Taos, New Mexico.

 Executive producer Tommy Furlong served as an Infantry Officer with 3rd Battalion 6th Marine Regiment from 2008-2011.
 He deployed in 2010 to Afghanistan as a Rifle Platoon Commander, Weapons Platoon Commander and Fire Support Team Leader.
 Tommy left the Marine Corps in 2011 as a Captain, and worked for Mass General Hospital and the Red Sox Foundation's Home Base Program.
 He earned a graduate degree at Northeastern University and works in the semiconductor industry.
 He lives in the greater Boston area with his wife and two children.

-Producer / director Catie Foertsch is a former journalist and award-winning corporate filmmaker who lives in greater Boston.
-This is her first feature-length documentary film.
+Producer / director Catie Foertsch is a former journalist and corporate filmmaker who lives in greater Boston.